marcprux/MemoZ/README.md

 ## Error Handling

-MemoZ uses the keyPath as a key for the memoization cache, and as such, need to be performed with calculated properties (which can be implemented via extensions).
-Property accessors cannot throw errors, but error handling can be accomplished using the `Result` type.
+MemoZ uses the keyPath as a key for the memoization cache, and as such, are performed on computed properties (which can be implemented via extensions).
+Computed property accessors cannot throw errors, but error handling can be accomplished using the `Result` type.
 For example:

 ```swift
 extension BidirectionalCollection {